Tuition, Fees, and Discounts

 - Yes, both video recording and non-flash photography (for personal use only) are permitted at the performances but please ensure that you do not approach the stage or block othersí views while doing so.

-- Miss Jocelynís husband will record video at both shows and edit the footage as he has done for past performances, including some candid footage from dress rehearsal and before each show (see Gallery for sample video clips).
+- Miss Jocelynís husband will record video at both shows and edit the footage as he has done for past performances, including some candid footage from dress rehearsal and before each show (see Videos page).

 Why is there a cost for performance tickets?